How to Correctly Lift Everyday Items For a Healthy Back In Grand Rapids MI

 Lifting heavy objects incorrectly can easily result in a serious back injury and ongoing pain.
 While most people know the consequences of lifting heavy objects incorrectly, some still refuse to use the proper form.
-Using the correct lifting techniques can help you avoid serious back, shoulder, neck, and wrist injuries, and can prevent spinal misalignments and other health complications.
+Using the correct lifting techniques can help you avoid serious back, shoulder, neck, and wrist injuries in Grand Rapids MI, and can prevent spinal misalignments and other health complications.

 There are several reasons why you should practice proper lifting techniques around the home and office.
 Not only does using the proper form ensure you’re using the right muscle groups, but it can also minimize the risk of long and short-term injuries.
 Whether you’re moving heavy boxes around the house, carrying heavy objects at work, or lifting weights, the form you use is extremely important.
 Improper form can cause joint pain, muscle strains, and serious back problems.
 Strains and sprains to the lower back are the most common causes of lower back pain.
 Both strains and sprains can be caused by tearing or overstretching ligaments, which can occur from improperly lifting a heavy object.

 Other common injuries that are caused by improper lifting practices include:

 - Disc injury

 - Wrist injury

 Below, you’ll learn all about the proper lifting principles and what to avoid to ensure you prevent serious back injuries when you lift.

 Improper lifting techniques can lead to serious, debilitating back injuries.
 If you have to move a larger object, such as a dresser, desk, or TV, take the time to plan out your movements.
 Make sure you clear a path that will allow you to easily carry the object, without the fear of tripping.
 This is especially important if you have to navigate through a cluttered space.
 When lifting, make sure you keep the heavy object close to your body to improve your balance.